Gerry Kelly (broadcaster): Broadcasting career

 After the cancellation of Kelly in 2005, a new series, Gerry Meets... was launched in March 2006.
 The series concentrated on one-to-one interviews with guests.
 One 2006 episode, during which Kelly interviewed the DJ Jimmy Savile, received widespread coverage in the national press six years later after the Jimmy Savile sexual abuse scandal first broke.
 Particular attention was paid to comments Savile made to Kelly that were interpreted as clues to Savile's history as a predatory sex offender.

 In January 2008, it was reported that Kelly had left UTV.
 In an interview with the Belfast Telegraph, Kelly said, "I'm leaving UTV on amicable terms and I have nothing but the highest regard for them.
 As far as I'm concerned, they gave me one of the best jobs in the world and I'm grateful to them for that."

 In March 2009, it was announced that Kelly would be joining BBC Radio Ulster to present a Saturday afternoon programme, commencing in April.
-Kelly replaced the Alan Simpson show on BBC Radio Ulster he is on air from 15:00 - 17:00 on Friday Afternoons.
+Kelly replaced the Alan Simpson show on BBC Radio Ulster he is on air from 15:00 – 17:00 on Friday Afternoons.

+In November 2023, it was announced that Kelly would become the presenter of a new series, Conversations with Gerry Kelly.
+Kelly clarified that the show would not be a rival series to RTÉ's The Late Late Show as it was thought that both shows could inevitably be broadcast around the same time.
+In January 2024, it was announced that Kelly's new ten-part series will be broadcast on Monday nights from 29 January 2024 on Belfast-based television channel NVTV.